 For more information and details on the Mixed Earners Unemployment Compensation web page.
 To file a claim, create an account or log in to Michigan’s Web Account Manager, MiWAM.

-Under Alerts, click on “File a MEUC claim” link follow the instructions to submit your application.
+Under Alerts, click on “File a MEUC claim” link and follow the instructions to submit your application.